 For the most part, CBD is offered as an oral treatment, with CBD oil – CBD in a carrier oil, such as hemp oil – arguably the most common choice.
 Most CBD oils are available in a variety of strengths, which tend to range from 100mg to up to 10,000mg.
 To take, CBD oil – which has a somewhat musty, herbaceous taste – is usually applied in drops beneath the tongue, and then swallowed after around three minutes.

-However, while CBD oil is the most common form of treatment, there are other options available if preferred.
-CBD is now available in capsule form, which allows users to take standard CBD oil without needing to actively taste the oil, as well as ensuring the same dosage is taken each time.
+CBD oil has been the most common form of treatment, there are now other options available if preferred.
+CBD capsules allows users to take standard CBD oil without needing to actively taste the oil, as well as ensuring the same dosage is taken each time.
 In addition, long-wear CBD patches are also available, and skin balms and lotions have also become more popular in recent years.

 Finally, CBD “juice” can be used to vape CBD in an e-cigarette, with flavourings added to improve the taste experience for the user.